Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Introduction

 \section{Introduction}

-The property of asymptotic freedom of quantum chromodynamics (QCD)\cite{Gross:1973id,Politzer:1973fx} at short distances or high energies enables us to make perturbative treatment successfully on QCD at ultraviolet (UV) region.
+The property of asymptotic freedom of quantum chromodynamics (QCD) \cite{Gross:1973id,Politzer:1973fx} at short distances or high energies enables us to make perturbative treatment successfully on QCD at ultraviolet (UV) region.
 At low energies, the QCD perturbative method is no longer applicable due to strong interactions at infrared(IR) region.
-So far we are still unable to solve from the first principle the low energy dynamics of QCD, while two important features of non-perturbative QCD at the low energies are well-known, they are the chiral symmetry breaking and linear confinement.
-Many theoretical approaches have been developed to describe these two main properties of non-perturbative QCD.
+So far we are still unable to solve from the first principle the low energy dynamics of QCD, while the chiral symmetry breaking and linear confinement are known to be two important features of non-perturbative QCD at the low energies.
+Many theoretical approaches have been developed to describe these two interesting properties of non-perturbative QCD.
 Such as the lattice QCD and effective quantum field theories.
-One often adopts effective quantum field theories to describe the low energy dynamics of QCD based on the approximate global chiral symmetry and dynamical chiral symmetry breaking\cite{Nambu:1960xd}.
-It has been shown explicitly in Ref.~\cite{DW} how to derive the spontaneous chiral symmetry breaking via the dynamically generated effective Higgs-like potential and obtain a consistent prediction for the mass spectra of the lowest lying nonet pseudoscalar and scalar mesons, where the scalars can be regarded as the composite Higgs-like bosons.
+One often adopts effective quantum field theories to describe the low energy dynamics of QCD based on the approximate global chiral symmetry and dynamical chiral symmetry breaking \cite{Nambu:1960xd}.
+It has been shown explicitly in ref.\cite{DW} how to derive the spontaneous chiral symmetry breaking via the dynamically generated effective Higgs-like potential and obtain a consistent prediction for the mass spectra of the lowest lying nonet pseudoscalar and scalar mesons, where the scalars can be regarded as the composite Higgs-like bosons.
 While it is not manifest in such a chiral effective field theory to make predictions for the mass spectra of high resonance meson states.